 PROBING THE FEMININE UNCONSCIOUS

-Shot in Scotland during an artistic residency at Glasgow’s Centre for Contemporary Arts, the works of my Soulskin series (2018) probe the Wild Woman archetype* at the heart of the Celtic folktale The Seal Woman.
-With an air of playful-tragedy, the project continues to examine the initiatory significance of folk and fairy tales in the quest for identity, but on more intimate and mature grounds.
+Shot in Scotland during an artistic residency at Glasgow’s Centre for Contemporary Arts, the images of my Soulskin series (2018) probe the Wild Woman archetype* at the heart of the Celtic folktale The Seal Woman.
+With an air of playful-tragedy, the project continues to examine the initiatory significance of folk and fairy tales in the quest for identity, but on more intimate and mature grounds than my previous work.